acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_image_sign.md

 ### Options

 ```
   -a, --annotations strings   Annotations to add to the signature
   -h, --help                  help for sign
   -k, --key string            Key to use for signing (default "./cosign.key")
   -p, --push                  Push the signature to the signature repository
-  -r, --signature-repository string   Repository to push the signature to
 ```

 ### Options inherited from parent commands